RCORELLA/WorkShops-Directions/MB-820/CASE 1.md

 The housekeeping team will use RoomsAPI to publish room details, update when work is complete, or provide repair notifications from the canvas app.

 This custom API page must expose a custom table named Rooms and have an ID 50000.
-The table must be able to update from the PMS.
+The table must be able to be updated from the PMS.
 The PMS team must know the endpoint to connect to the custom API.

 A developer provides the following details for the API page: